Updated

 Serving Suggestions

 This slow cooker beef recipe makes the perfect centerpiece for any holiday menu or celebration.
-I love serving it with traditional holiday sides like savory mashed sweet potatoes, and for something green, this crockpot bean green casserole fits the bill.
+I love serving it with traditional holiday sides like savory mashed sweet potatoes, and for something green crockpot bean green casserole fits the bill.
 To soak up all the gravy, I like to have a few of these Thanksgiving rolls on hand as well.

 More Crockpot Recipes To Try